Birch-san/juicysfplugin/README.md

 - VST3 Audio Plug-Ins SDK 3.6.9
 - fluidsynth 1.1.11

+There is a [fluidsynth 2](https://github.com/Birch-san/juicysfplugin/tree/fluidsynth2) branch.
+It works, but there's no strong reason to justify switching to it – we have no burning need for any FS2 features (well, except perhaps the [modluators API](https://github.com/Birch-san/juicysfplugin/issues/2#issuecomment-397872150)), and it'd generate some extra work to get the Windows release to parity.

 # Making releases

 Follow the steps in [Building from source](#building-from-source) to output a product to the build folder.